gdcc/dataverse-kubernetes/README.md

 deployment (you might want to schedule that for off-hours).

 We will try to point out any of those in release notes of our k8s images.

+## Support

+This project is supported by the Dataverse community rather than IQSS.
+If you need help, please open an issue.

 ## Future plans and ideas